 Deciding what home adaptations and assistive equipment you need

 There are numerous things to consider before getting home adaptations or assistive equipment.
-Firstly, it’s important to think about exactly what it is you struggle with, and which tasks you find difficult, to get a clear idea of your needs.
+Firstly, it’s important to think about exactly what it is that you struggle with and which tasks you find difficult in order to get a clear idea of your needs.
 It’s important to be specific here.
 For example, if you struggle to answer the door, which part of the task do you find difficult?
 Perhaps you struggle to hear the doorbell ring, or maybe it’s mobility issues that make it harder for you to get to the door.
 Asking yourself these questions can help give you a clearer idea of what assistive equipment and home adaptations you might need.

 Getting home adaptations and assistive equipment through your local authority

 If having home adaptations would help you or someone you live with to live more independently, then you should contact the social services department of your local council and request a free home assessment.
 You can either call your local council directly or apply for a home assessment online through the Government website.

 An occupational therapist will then visit you at home and assess your needs.
 They’ll ask you questions and move around your house with you to get a better understanding of what you struggle with.
 Again, as with a social care needs assessment, it’s key that you share everything you struggle with, no matter how small.

 If you feel nervous about the idea of a home assessment, then you might like to have a friend or family member there with you.
 Alternatively, if this isn’t possible, you could have an advocate instead.
 Advocates are people who can sit with you (free of charge) throughout your assessment, help you fill in forms, and speak on your behalf.
 If this sounds like something you’d be interested in, you can find an advocate in your local area through the NHS website here.

 Based on the findings of your assessment, you’ll then be recommended home adaptations or assistive equipment most suited to your needs.